nickbrandt/GitLab/doc/development/documentation/styleguide.md

 | *Only* GitLab.com Silver, and higher tiers                   | `**(SILVER ONLY)**`   |
 | *Only* GitLab.com Gold                                       | `**(GOLD ONLY)**`     |

-For clarity, all page title headers (H1s) must be have a tier markdown code for the lowest tier that has information on the documentation page.
+For clarity, all page title headers (H1s) must be have a tier markup for the lowest tier that has information on the documentation page.

-If sections of a page apply to higher tier levels, they can be separately labeled with their own tier markdown code.
+If sections of a page apply to higher tier levels, they can be separately labeled with their own tier markup.

 #### Product badge display behavior

-When using the tier markdown code with headers, the documentation page will display the full tier badge with the header line.
+When using the tier markup with headers, the documentation page will display the full tier badge with the header line.

-You can also use the tier markdown code with paragraphs, list items, and table cells.
+You can also use the tier markup with paragraphs, list items, and table cells.
 For these cases, the tier mention will be represented by an orange info icon **(information)** that will display the tiers when visitors point to the icon.
 For example: